Viking (2016 film): Marketing

 The first official teaser trailer was shown during a closed pitch event with the management of the Russian Ministry of Culture and chairmen of Cinema Foundation of Russia.

 In September 2015, Central Partnership distribution studios announced the release date for the film as 22 December 2016.
 On 19 November 2015, Film Direction and Channel One Russia released the official trailer to the public.

-The film was presented on October 1, 2016, as part of Comic-Con Russia 2016, and a large sword fight was performed by the films' stuntmen, replicating a fight scene from the movie.
+The film was presented on October 1, 2016, as part of Comic-Con Russia 2016, and a large sword fight was performed by the film's stuntmen, replicating a fight scene from the movie.

 Exclusive materials specially prepared for the convention were shown, including a "live" trailer - stunt show at the stand, which was built in the form of an old Russian outpost.
 Visitors to the event could participate in competitions on knowledge of Russian history, try on costumes of the characters of the film and take pictures with props.

-The set and the scenery used in the production were used to create Russia's first movie-based theme park, which opened in May of 2016 near the village of Perevalnoye, Crimea.
+The set and the scenery used in the production were used to create Russia's first movie-based theme park, which opened in May 2016 near the village of Perevalnoye, Crimea.